Dong Mingzhu: Personal life

-Dong married soon after graduating from university, but was widowed when her son turned two-year-old.
+Dong married soon after graduating from university, but was widowed when her son turned two years old.
 Her husband died of illness in 1984.
 Her son nicknamed "Dongdong" (东东).
 She never remarried.
 The New York Times called her "one of the toughest businesswomen in China."

 In 2018, law enforcement in Ningbo mistakenly accused Dong of jaywalking because her face was featured in an advertisement on the side of a bus and inaccurately flagged by a facial recognition system.